The Mummy: Tomb of the Dragon Emperor: Filming

 Principal photography started at Montreal's Mel's Cite du Cinéma.
 There, the Eye of Shangri-la scenes were shot by production designer Nigel Phelps.
 The team then shot on the courtyard set of gateway to Shangri-la.
 The courtyard was dressed with fake snow, created by effects supervisor Bruce Steinheimer's team.

 At the city's ADF stage, Phelps's team created sets of the Terra Cotta mausoleum.
 Set decorator Anne Kuljian designed 20 different statue heads that were sculpted by 3D Arts team and interchanged between shots.
 One soldier and horse statue was bought from China, and copies of it as well as "The Dragon Emperor" were made (Jet Li's statue was sculpted by Lucie Fournier, Tino Petronzio, and Nick Petronzio in a workshop in Montreal).
-Propmaster Kim Wai Chung supervised the making of the horses’ bridles and mausoleum ornaments in China.
+Propmaster Kim Wai Chung supervised the making of the horses' bridles and mausoleum ornaments in China.
 Meanwhile, at Mel's, the brutal battle between the Emperor and Rick was filmed, the first scene shot with Jet Li.

 On October 15, 2007, the team moved to China.
 At Shanghai Studios, a set depicting the city in the 1940s was used for the chase sequence and was shot in three weeks.
 General Yang's camp was filmed in a Ming village near Tian Mo.
-At the studio, Chinese cultural advisers aided Cohen in depicting the Qin Dynasty language and ceremonies.
-The O'Connell family's drama scenes were shot in an Egyptian-themed nightclub suitably named "Imhotep's".
+At the studio, Chinese cultural advisers aided Cohen in depicting the Qin dynasty language and ceremonies.
+The O'Connell family's drama scenes were shot in an Egyptian-themed nightclub suitably named "Imhotep's."

 The crew frequently had to halt filming when soldiers marched in and near Shanghai.
 The desert battlefield's setting was actually a training facility for the Chinese army that was leased.
 Filming also took place in the UK, including at Shepperton Studios and Waddesdon Manor.

-Effects
+Visual effects

 The visual effects were done by two Los Angeles-based VFX houses.
-Rhythm and Hues Studios designed the Yetis and dragons, while Digital Domain handled the battle scenes with the Emperor's terracotta warriors.
+Rhythm & Hues Studios (R&H) designed the Yetis and dragons, while Digital Domain handled the battle scenes with the Emperor's terracotta warriors.
 The pool of water resembling diamonds took Rhythm and Hues eleven months to complete.
 The A.I. software Massive, used for the Lord of the Rings films, was used to create the undead battle scenes.

 Design company Imaginary Forces created the opening title sequence and end titles.
 IF designers also shot real paint splatters and brushstrokes.
 To portray an "accurate and historic China," they turned to calligrapher T.Z.
 Yuan for ink brush writing.